Elisabeth Lagelée

 About Me

-French-American audiobook narrator and VO.
+French-American voice actor.
 Paris born, San Francisco living, Japan lovin'.
 Find out more.

 Picture